-Ushuaia Argentina has a surprising number of fun things to do.
+There are a surprising number of fun things to do in Ushuaia Argentina.
 You would think that a place known as “del fin del mundo” – the end of the world – would be boring.
 Think again!

 Before heading to Antarctica, my friend Amy and I spent 4 days there and could have done 1 or 2 more to fully experience all the things to do in Ushuaia.
 Here are the top things to do in Ushuaia, Aregntina, one of the best places to visit in Argentina.
 Plus a few things we didn’t do, but I wish we had time for.